Correct at 08/03/2022

 Or call one of our expert advisers today on:

-Buy to Let rates can be slightly higher than standard residential mortgage rates, as lenders consider tenants higher risk than owner-occupiers.
-You’ll also need a larger deposit to secure a Buy to Let mortgage, typically 20% to 25% of the property value.
+Buy to let interest only mortgage rates are often slightly higher than standard residential mortgages, as lenders consider tenants to be higher risk than owner-occupiers.
+You’ll also need a larger deposit to secure a BTL mortgage - typically 15% to 25% of the property value.
+You can maximise the chances of getting the best interest only buy to let mortgage rates by putting down a higher deposit for your property.

 Most Buy to Let landlords choose to take their mortgage on an interest only rather than a repayment basis in order to keep their costs down.
 The capital borrowed is paid in full at the end of the agreed mortgage term.
 Find out more in our guide: ‘How do Buy to Let mortgages work?'